-Monitoring

-Planning Review Reporting Performance Audit

-1. Adopts priorities and objectives of the Integrated Development Plan.
-2. Adopts the PMS framework.
-3. Adopts the municipal strategic scorecard that includes priorities and objectives of the IDP.
-4. Assigns the responsibility for the 1.
-Proposes to Council, the annual review programme of the IDP, including the review of key performance indicators and performance targets.
-2. Proposes the annual performance improvement measures of the municipality as part of the new municipal strategic scorecard.
-3. Proposes changes to the priorities, objectives, key performance indicators and 1.
+Monitoring Planning Review Reporting Performance Audit Adopts priorities and objectives of the Integrated Development Plan.
+Adopts the PMS framework.
+1. Proposes to Council, the annual review programme of the IDP, including the review of key performance indicators and performance targets.
+2. Proposes the annual 1.
 Receives monthly budget statement.
 2. Receives performance reports quarterly from the internal auditor.
-3. Receives performance reports twice a year from the Audit Committee.
-4. Receives monthly and quarterly reports from the Municipal Manager on the performance of Directors and the rest of the staff.
-5. Report to council 1.
-Submits the municipal annual audit plan and any substantial changes to council for approval.
-2. Approves the implementation of the recommendations of the internal auditor with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
-3. Receives performance audit report from the Auditor General and makes recommendations to Council.
+3. Receives performance reports twice a Submits the municipal annual audit plan and any substantial changes to council for approval.
+Approves the implementation of the recommendations of the internal auditor with regard to both improvement in the 3.
+Adopts the municipal strategic performance improvement measures of the municipality year from the Audit Committee.
+4. Receives performance of the municipality or improvement of the performance scorecard that includes priorities and objectives of the IDP.
+4. Assigns the responsibility for the management of the PMS to the Mayor.
+5. Establish an oversight committee for the purpose of the annual report. as part of the new municipal strategic scorecard.
+3. Proposes changes to the priorities, objectives, key performance indicators and performance targets of the municipality.
+4. Quarterly evaluates the performance of the municipality against adopted KPIs and targets.
+5. Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of the Manager on the performance of Directors and the rest of the staff.
+5. Report to council on the mid-term review and the annual report on the performance of the municipality.
+6. Reports to Council on the management system itself.
+3. Receives performance audit report from the Auditor General and makes recommendations to Council. --- --- --- --